xprmnts/dev_catalog/README.md

 ### Google Sign In:
 1) Go to your app's page in the Google APIs Console — https://console.developers.google.com/apis
 2) Create a project from the dropdown on the top nav
-3) Once the project is set up, select it in the dropdown on the top nav
+3) Once the project is set up, select it in the dropdown on the top nav to go to it
 4) Choose Credentials from the menu on the left.
+5) It will ask you to configure consent screen
+6) Enter your email and the app name: "Trailr Catalog App"
-5) Create Credentials > select OAuth Client ID.
+7) Create Credentials > select OAuth Client ID
-6) Choose Web Application in the following screen
+8) Choose Web Application in the following screen
-7) It will ask you to add origins and redirects:
+9) It will ask you to add origins and redirects:
 	- Origins:
 		- http://localhost:8000
 	- Redirects:
 		- http://localhost:8000/login
 		- http://localhost:8000/gconnect
-8) This will next require you to configure the consent screen
-9) Enter your email and the app name: "Trailr Catalog App"
 10) You will then be able to download the client ID and client secret - name it client_secrets.json
 11) Overrite the existing file with your own
 12) This should enable the google sign in functionality after you reload the server in the vagrant vm
+13) Open the login.html page in the templates folder and modify the existing data-clientid attribute to use your newly generated client id.

 # The following JSON Endpoints are allowed
 1) '/genres/JSON'